Overview

 Rehab Al Amour, CFCDA President

-This project by Jerusalem Youth Cultural Forum (JYCF) aims to make quality English education accessible to youth in and around Jerusalem.
+This project by Jerusalemite Youth Cultural Forum (JYCF) aimed to make quality English education accessible to youth in and around Jerusalem.
 JYCF is a Jerusalem-based organisation with experience organising and running educational activities including English clubs.
 English for Identity builds on JYCF's previous experience by combining interactive English lessons with a range of wraparound activities (including art, music therapy etc.) to support the overall well-being of the participants.
 This is particularly important given the specific challenges that Jerusalemites face on a daily basis, and the impact this has on their education.
-The project will reach an estimated 150 young people including children with disabilities in the Jerusalem area with groups receiving tailored English support based on their level and interests.
+The project reached 165 young people including children with disabilities in the Jerusalem area with groups receiving tailored English support based on their level and interests.
+Find out more on JYCF's website.

 Find out more on JYCF's website.